Powered by SchoolDash

 Ashby Road, Daventry NN11 0QE

 The Parker E-ACT Academy is a non-selective academy.
-It has about 1,170 boys and girls aged between 11 and 18.
-In November 2021 the school was rated ‘Good’ by Ofsted.
+It has about 1,180 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in January 2025.

-Particular strengths include Representation, Admissions and Environment.
-Relative weaknesses include Attainment and Disadvantaged pupils.
+Particular strengths include Finances, Representation and Environment.
+Relative weaknesses include Sixth form and Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.